 What do I want to write about?

 I want to write about things that I myself would click to read.
-Some articles I am really proud of the reconnecting with a spouse, all the posts about self-development because those are things I am going through right now.
+Some articles I am really proud of the reconnecting with a spouse, all the posts about Personal Growth because those are things I am going through right now.
 I want all of you who are reading to follow along my journey and grow with me.
 I want to inspire you at any point in your life to be better and do better because you deserve the life you want.